ArachisH/HabKit/README.md

 Command line tool for allowing the user to remove certain restrictions from the Harble client that do not originally allow it to be used locally.

 ## Requirements
-* System32/cmd.exe
 * .NET Framework 4.0+

 ## Getting Started
-This section is for people who've never used a command line tool before, proceed to the next section for a table for available [arguments](#arguments).
+This section is for people who've never used a command line tool before, proceed to the next section for the list of [arguments](#arguments).

 Download, and extract the latest release somewhere accessible on your computer, excluding your recycle bin.
 You can find the latest release here: https://github.com/ArachisH/HabBit/releases/latest